iurtach/aws-terraform-grafana/README.md

 Monitoring SG: Limits access to Grafana (3000) and Prometheus (9090) to authorized IPs.

+## 🏗️ Technical Architecture & Service Discovery
+This project implements a dynamic monitoring ecosystem that automatically adapts to your AWS environment. ☁️

+EC2 Service Discovery (SD): Prometheus 🔍 does not rely on static IP lists.
+It integrates directly with the AWS API to dynamically discover targets based on their metadata.

+Tag-Based Filtering: I use a specific relabeling logic to ensure only the right instances are monitored.
+Prometheus only scrapes targets where:

+The Monitoring tag is set to prometheus.

+The ServiceType tag matches the expected exporter (e.g., node, postgres).

+Grafana Auto-Provisioning: The entire Grafana 📊 setup is "Configuration as Code."
+Upon startup, it automatically:

+Connects to the Prometheus Data Source.

+Imports pre-defined JSON Dashboards for Linux and PostgreSQL.

+IAM Security & Stability: The monitoring instance uses an IAM role with AmazonEC2ReadOnlyAccess to safely query AWS tags.
+The file permissions (chown 472:472) was granted to ensure the Grafana Docker container can reliably read its configuration from mounted volumes. 🛡️

 ## 🚦 Getting Started
 Clone the repository.